-Jamaica Station in Queens, New York City, is a very important spot in the LIRR system.
-It is said that it serves over 200,000 riders daily, for this makes it among the most crowded train stations in the United States.
+Jamaica LIRR Station in Queens, New York City, is a very important spot in the LIRR system.
+It is said that it serves over 200,000 riders daily, which makes it among the most crowded train stations in the United States.
 There probably are very few terminals larger than it; the best known are Penn Station and Grand Central.
-Being the junction of Long Island Rail Road branches, AirTrain JFK, several subway lines, and just about innumerable MTA buses, the station acts as a crucial transfer point for both tourist and daily commuter.
+Being the junction of Long Island Rail Road branches, AirTrain JFK, several subway lines, and just about innumerable MTA buses, the station acts as a crucial transfer point for both tourists and daily commuters.

 Jamaica Station is the main transfer station of the Long Island Rail Road, located approximately 10 miles from Manhattan.
 It has six platforms and ten tracks and accommodates trains from significant branches like Babylon, Ronkonkoma, and Far Rockaway.
 The station features digital signage, retail kiosks, waiting rooms, and complete ADA access.
 The majority of LIRR trains pass through or end at Jamaica, and it is therefore essential for passenger service as well as system-wide coordination of trains.

-A Long Island Rail Road train derailed on August 3, 2023, east of Jamaica Station, Queens.
-The eight-car, Hempstead-bound train No. 722 departed from Grand Central Terminal at 10:43 a.m. and derailed at 11:12 a.m. near 93rd Avenue and 175th Street.
-Eight cars derailed, and 13 passengers were injured.
-The majority of the injuries were not severe, but two passengers sustained more severe non-life-threatening injuries.
-All the injured individuals were eventually reported in stable condition.
+On August 3, 2023, a Long Island Rail Road train derailed while being shunted to another track east of Jamaica Station, Queens.
+The eight-car, Hempstead-bound Train No. 722 had left Grand Central Terminal at 10:43 a.m., and had derailed at 11:12 a.m. near 93rd Avenue and 175th Street.
+All eight cars derailed; 13 passengers were injured.
+Most of the injuries were minor, but two passengers had more serious but not life-threatening injuries.
+All of the injured were said to be in stable condition after the attack.

 Jamaica LIRR Schedule [Weekday & Weekend Schedule]